nextauthjs/next-auth/docs/docs/configuration/callbacks.md

 e.g. `getSession()`, `useSession()`, `/api/auth/session`

-- When using database sessions, the User object is passed as an argument.
+- When using database sessions, the User (`user`) object is passed as an argument.
-- When using JSON Web Tokens for sessions, the JWT payload is provided instead.
+- When using JSON Web Tokens for sessions, the JWT payload (`token`) is provided instead.

 ```js title="pages/api/auth/[...nextauth].js"
 ...